shutas/dreamDO/exampleSite/content/english/_index.md

     - title : "We are a team of professionals with international experience."
       images:
       - "images/service-2.png"
       content : "Our career advisors were once in your shoes who now work globally.
-We know the best way to your dream career since we are already there."
+We know the best way to your dream career since we have already done it ourselves."
       button:
         enable : false
         label : "Check it out"